confluentinc/confluent-kafka-python/README.md

 p.flush()
 ```

-For additional discussion on the poll based producer API, refer to the
+For a discussion on the poll based producer API, refer to the
 [Integrating Apache Kafka With Python Asyncio Web Applications](https://www.confluent.io/blog/kafka-python-asyncio-integration/)
 blog post.